 Truck-mounted concrete pumps are also available in a wide range of sizes with boom lengths ranging from 21-66 metres and concrete outputs of uo to 185m3/hour at pressures of up to 80 bars.They have either a 3,4 or 5 section placing boom with the option of ‘z’ fold,’roll’ fold or ‘multi-z’ fold opening,making them easy to manoeuvre and suited to all types of concrete placing work,even where space is restricted.Telescopic booms can be added to concrete pumps to reach the most isolated spaces.Most pumps on the larger concrete pump trucks are operated by the truck’s engine in a power-takeoff (PTO)configuration.Some pumps.however,especially on smaller concrete pump trucks,are powered with their own engine.Diesel engines are used for this type of heavy-duty work because of their economical,yet powerful mechanical dynamics.

-Trailer mounted line concrete pumps are used for smaller construction projects than boom pumps.They are versatile,portable units used to pump not only structural concrete,but also grout,wet screeds,mortar,foamed concrete,and sludge.Line pumps typically use a ball-valve-type pumping system.They are used for structural concrete and shotcreting(concrete placed via a high pressure hose and compacted at the same time)where low-volume output is suitable.Some hydraulically driven models can pump structural concrete at outputs exceeding 137 m3 per hour.
+Trailer mounted line concrete pumps are used for smaller construction projects (like some rock drilling projects.) than boom pumps.They are versatile,portable units used to pump not only structural concrete,but also grout,wet screeds,mortar,foamed concrete,and sludge.Line pumps typically use a ball-valve-type pumping system.They are used for structural concrete and shotcreting(concrete placed via a high pressure hose and compacted at the same time)where low-volume output is suitable.Some hydraulically driven models can pump structural concrete at outputs exceeding 137 m3 per hour.